 Drugs of Choice Alcohol, cocaine, methamphetamine, marijuana and pharmaceuticals have been identified as the primary substances of abuse and are the focus of most law enforcement efforts.
-During 2008, law enforcement officials continue to see methamphetamine use and manufacturing as a significant problem.
-However, perhaps just as significant is the abuse and sales of prescription drugs and the resurgence of the abuse of heroin in the urban areas.
+During 2009, law enforcement officials continue to see methamphetamine use and manufacturing as a significant problem.
+However, perhaps just as significant are the abuse and sales of prescription drugs and the continued resurgence of the abuse of heroin in the urban areas.
 Alcohol and marijuana continue to be the overwhelming drugs of choice for Western Alaska.

-Page 6 of 35

 Alcohol

 Alaska's criminal justice professionals recognize that alcohol is the primary substance of abuse in Alaska and is the leading cause of violent, suicidal, and accidental deaths, especially in rural areas.
-Currently, 108 communities have voted in favor of local option statutes prohibiting the sale, importation, and/or possession of all alcohol.
+Currently, 106 communities have voted in favor of local option statutes prohibiting the sale, importation, and/or possession of all alcohol.
 Because alcohol remains legal in many areas of Alaska, illegal bootlegging activities continue to be a problem in the local option communities.
 Alcohol is easily transported to the villages via the US Postal Service, local air carriers, private aircraft, boat, snow machines and express mailing services.
 Bootlegging alcohol of all types has become a very lucrative business in rural Alaska.

 The Alaska State Troopers applied for and received federal funding for five investigators whose function is focused on alcohol issues.
-In 2008, the these five ABADE investigators along with three additional investigators continued to act as cross deputized United States Postal Inspector.
+In 2009, we continued a program started in 2008, in which the these five ABADE investigators along with three additional investigators continued to act as cross deputized United States Postal Inspector.
 This program is the only one of its kind in the United States.
-Through this collaborative effort, for the first time ever ABADE seized more than a thousand gallons of illegal alcohol.
-We believe this has had a positive effect in many rural communities.

 The economics of the illegal sales of alcohol is staggering.
 For example, a bootlegger can purchase a 750-milliliter bottle of alcohol legally for \$10 or less in an urban liquor store.
 The same bottle of alcohol in Bethel, Kotzebue or Barrow may sell for \$50.
 In the more remote communities, alcohol can easily sell for \$150 to over \$300 per bottle depending on the supply and demand.
 The initial purchase for the bootlegger involves a minimal cash investment, a maximum cash return with little threat of being caught or criminally charged.
 A dollar-for-dollar comparison of alcohol and drugs purchased in Anchorage and then resold in many Alaskan villages breaks down as follows:

 Substance Investment Return

 Cocaine \$1.00 \$1.50

 Marijuana \$1.00 \$4.00

 Alcohol \$1.00 \$15.00

 Calculated at \$150 per bottle

 Alcohol seized by ABADE (gallons)

-2006 2007 2008
+2007 2008 2009

-709 881.41 1029
+881.41 1029 582.29

 Alcohol related charges/arrests by ABADE

-2006 2007 2008
+2007 2008 2009

-312 628 517
+628 517 317